 1. Midnight in the Garden of Good & Evil

-This is the book that inspired thousands of visits to gentile, southern Savannah.
+This book has inspired thousands of visits Savannah to experience it’s gentile, Southern facade.

 2. The Day The World Came To Town : 9/11 in Gander, New Foundland

-The inspiration for the Broadway play Come From Away, this is the book you need to read right now.
-Gander s a tiny town that was inundated with planes that needed someplace to land when the U.S. closed its airspace om 9/11.
+The inspiration for the Broadway play Come From Away, The Day The World Came To Town is the book you need to read right now.
+Gander s a tiny town that was inundated with planes that needed someplace to land when the U.S. closed its airspace on 9/11.

 It tells how the Gander’s community came together to feed, clothe, shelter and provide solace to a few thousand people during an exceptional few weeks.

 It will restore your faith in people and community.

 A Walk In The Woods invites you to virtually hike the Appalachian Trail with middle-aged, out-of-shape Bryson and his more-out-of-shape companion Katz.